 Students Not Candidate for Degree (SNCD)

 SNCD admission may be granted to qualified students who hold a bachelor's degree or its equivalent, who wish to enroll in graduate courses on a non-degree basis, and who receive approval from a degree program.
 Examples include students in good standing at other graduate schools and students who wish to test their capabilities in a graduate setting.
-Students in this category may take a maximum of 9 units, but may later apply to a degree program and transfer these units to meet degree requirements.
+Students in this category may take a maximum of 9 units, and they may later apply to a degree program and transfer these units to meet degree requirements.
 SNCD students are not eligible for Title IV Federal Funding.